edadma/funl-old/README.md

     println( product(1..100) )

+Another goal in creating FunL was to have a scripting language that is highly Java and Scala interoperable.
+FunL is implemented in Scala and therefore relies upon both the Java and Scala runtime support libraries.

 To give a small example of a complete program in FunL that does something useful, here is a simple static file web server (in under 50 lines).

     native java.io.{File, InputStreamReader, BufferedReader, PrintStream}